DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world5.md

 I surely thought it was impossible, but...
 Huh, I see, I see it now"

-Angel shook his shoulders greatly.
+The angel shook his shoulders greatly.

 "That filthy demon, just how foolish she was to be defeated by a mere human."